sbowman/migrations/README.md

 that you must supply a `--bucket` value:

     $ ./myapp db migrate --bucket="myapp-migrations"

+The supplied S3-based commands default to region `us-west-2`.
+If your bucket isn't in this region, supply a `--region=<name>` value for any command, e.g.
+`--region=us-west-1`.

+If you do not supply a bucket to the S3-based commands, the migrations package applies the local migration files.
+This can be useful for local development.

-Or you can run your migrations from within your app when it starts up:
+Additionally, you can run your migrations from within your app when it starts up:

     if err := migrations.Migrate(dbConn, "my-bucket-name", revisionNum); err != nil {
         return err